Synchronizing Rhythms of Logic: Introduction

 \subsection{Background}

-Pursuing a vision experienced by HM in 1985, we proved in 2005 that evidence, while it constrains explanations, necessarily leaves open an infinite range of conflicting explanations \cite{05aop}.
+In 2005, pursuing a vision experienced by HM in 1985, we proved that evidence, while constraining explanations, necessarily leaves open an infinite range of conflicting explanations \cite{05aop}.
 Thus, choosing an explanation requires an extra-logical act.
 I (JMM) call such an act a {\it guess}.
 What do I mean by ``guess''?
-As an individual scientist, when I'm puzzled, diverse thoughts flit into my mind.
-Some are fleeting, others I pick up and use as starting points for doing something, and these I call guesses.
-For me, guessing contrasts with calculating.
+As an individual scientist, diverse thoughts flit into my mind when I am puzzled.
+Some are fleeting, but there are others I pick up and use as starting points for doing something, and these I call guesses.
+For me, guessing is contrasted with calculating.
 The logical gap between evidence and its explanations, calling for guesswork to link them, reveals an unpredictability far more drastic than quantum uncertainty, and beyond any fuzziness due to limited sample sizes.

-Although it has important consequences, the proof has been largely overlooked.
+Although it has important consequences, the proof of this has been largely overlooked.
 For one thing, verifying the proof requires knowledge omitted in introductory courses on quantum mechanics.
-In these, one learns how a quantum state and a measurement operator on a vector space imply certain probabilities of outcomes, but not about what is called an {\it inverse problem}, the problem of using quantum theory to {\it explain} measured data.
+In these courses, one learns how a quantum state and a measurement operator on a vector space imply certain probabilities of outcomes, but not about the so-called an {\it inverse problem}, the problem of using quantum theory to {\it explain} measured data.
 The inverse problem is important when something surprising is found, as in the Stern--Gerlach experiment that led to half-integral spin \cite{SternGerlach}.